 The $L^p$ Space of Functions

 Let’s move onwards to function spaces.
-The space $L^1(\mathbb R)$ is the space of absolutely integrable functions:
+The space $L^1(\mathbb R)$ is the space of absolutely integrable functions.
+And element $f\in L^1(\mathbb R)$ is a function of the form $f:\mathbb R\rightarrow \mathbb C$ and satisfies

-where $\overline {z}$ is the complex conjugate of $z\in \mathbb C$.
 Can we use the above as an inner product for $L^1$ as well?
-It turns out that we can’t, because even if $f$ is in $L^1$, the integral of ‘$f(x)f(x)$’ can be unbounded if $f$ is not also in $L^2$.
+It turns out that we can’t, because even if $f$ is in $L^1$, the integral of $f(x)\overline{f(x)}$ can be unbounded if $f$ is not also in $L^2$.

 The norms on $\ell^p$ and $L^p$ spaces are natural extensions of the $p$-norms for finite-dimensional vector spaces, and as expected, we have an inner product only when $p=2$.
 The $L^p(\mathbb R)$ space can be thought of as a ‘refinement’ of the domain of the $\ell^p$ space1, where the index set $\lbrace 1, 2, \dots, \infty\rbrace$ (which was countable) of $\ell^p$ is replaced with $\mathbb R$ (which is uncountable) in $L^p$.
 So even though these might seem like completely different concepts thrown together, they are closely related and inherit much of each other’s properties!